CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/pg-password-generator/README.md

 ```
 ## Crypto notes

-The password is salted and hashed many times to make brute-forcing realistically impossible (currently anyway), assuming the password is of suffecient length and complexity before being hashed- the purpose of this script.
+The password is salted and hashed many times to make brute-forcing realistically impossible (currently anyway), assuming the password is of sufficient length and complexity before being hashed- the purpose of this script.

-Theoritically, an attacker could take the hashed password and attempt to build a set of rainbow tables to brute force; but currently, this would take many years.
-That said, the hashed password should not be made public and shared using appropriate TLS enrypted channels such as Box, private slack message, etc.
+Theoretically, an attacker could take the hashed password and attempt to build a set of rainbow tables to brute force; but currently, this would take many years.
+That said, the hashed password should not be made public and shared using appropriate TLS encrypted channels such as Box, private slack message, etc.

 Ask your db admin how they prefer it being sent.